 Selling directly to customers, however, doesn’t necessarily translate to better customer experience.
 If companies don’t have the necessary insight, processes and culture in place, they won’t be able to provide a seamless customer experience.
 An understanding of the end consumer is required to ensure that any direct sales effort improves the customer experience.

-2 The direct-to-consumer model gives companies an opportunity to build their brand relationship with customers
+2 DTC model gives companies an opportunity to build brand relationship with customers

 DTC allows companies to control their brand’s story and relay their messaging directly to consumers.